 French Ring Sport is similar to Schutzhund, in that it also focuses on obedience and personal protection.
-What’s different?
-The sport dogs for Ring Sport need to be trained at a higher level, as no leash or collar is worn during competition.
+What’s difference?
+The dogs for Ring Sport need to be trained at a higher level, as no leash or collar is worn during competition.
 The other main difference is that during protection work, the decoy wears a full body suit, whereas in Schutzhund he wears only an arm sleeve.

 Without trying to confuse you, there’s one other sport in this category.
 Mondioring is an international sport that allows competitors from different countries to compete together - Schutzhund, French Ring, Belgian Ring and KNPV (Royal Dutch Police Dog Association).

 A Labrador Retriever sits at heel after retrieving a duck.

 There are so many sports that are tailored to what different breeds were

 originally bred for.
 Dogs who love water, running, herding, or even

 pulling can use their abilities to become successful sport dogs.

 Retrieving is the perfect fit for any dog who loves to play fetch.
 Breeds such as Labrador Retrievers, Golden Retrievers, spaniels, and any other naturally retrieving breed will likely enjoy this sport, but almost any dog can be trained for it.

 Here are some other sports that build on your dog's natural instincts: